 - Has not received an Impact100 Louisville grant in the past 3 years.

-- Has operated under its own 501(c)(3) status for at least 24 months from the application date.
+- Has operated under its own 501(c)(3) status for at least 24 months from the letter of intent application date.

 Grant Proposals eligible for the Impact100 Louisville grant must:

 - Serve residents of, and expend at least 75% of funds in Jefferson County, Kentucky.

 - Be for the full grant amount.
 The project‘s total budget may exceed the grant; but if so, the grant application must indicate how the remaining funds will be secured.